IFRS 15 for automotive suppliers

 Just days from now, the new revenue recognition standard – IFRS 15 – will change the way many automotive suppliers account for nomination fees, framework agreements, and pre-production engineering and tooling.

-To help you drive your implementation project to the finish line, we’ve pulled together a list of the key considerations that you need to focus on, along with a more detailed practical guide (PDF 346 KB).
+To help you drive your implementation project to the finish line, we’ve pulled together a detailed practical guide (PDF 346 KB).

 IFRS 15 might impact automotive suppliers in the following areas.

 Suppliers may pay nomination fees to car makers when tendering for contracts.
 The new guidance on payments to customers may result in more payments being deducted from revenue compared with current practice.
 In addition, judgement will be required to determine whether payments to potential customers could be capitalized.

 Suppliers and car makers may enter into framework agreements to determine standard terms on which future purchase orders would be based.
 IFRS 15’s guidance on whether a contract exists may result in no revenue being recognised for pre-production activities in some cases, or a change in the transaction price allocated to certain activities in a project.